CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 How to Get There

 Start your journey in Chiang Rai and head north on Route 1 to Mae Sai.
 From Mae Sai, take Route 1290 east along the Mekong River to the Golden Triangle area.
-For a detailed itinerary and waypoints, use Google Maps to navigate this culturally rich road trip.

 Best Time to Go